 Medicinal uses of Fenugreek seeds (Methi Daana)

-Fenugreek seeds are used in diabetes, high cholesterol, loss of appetite, flatulence, dyspepsia, colic, diarrhoea, dysentery, enlargement of liver and spleen.
+Fenugreek seeds are used in diabetes, high cholesterol, loss of appetite, flatulence, dyspepsia, colic, diarrhea, dysentery, enlargement of the liver and spleen.
 The seeds have galactagogue effect and used for increasing breast milk.
 These are also given puerperal tonic.

 Home remedies of Methi for treatment of diseases

 Diabetes: Diabetes is a metabolic disorder that causes rise in blood sugar level and lipid level (hyperlipidemia).
 Fenugreek has both hypoglycemic and hypolipidemic effects.
 Scientific study has observed significant decrease in serum triglyceride and cholesterol in hyperlipidaemic patients when treated with fenugreek seed powder.